w3c/wai-tutorials/source/carousels/styling.html.erb.md

 Use appropriately sized interactive buttons and links to allow people with physical impairments to use the carousel more easily.
 This will also benefit people using touch screens.

 As a rule of thumb, {::comment} See what I did there? {:/} usable touch controls need to be bigger and have empty space around them to avoid touching the wrong control.
-While future recommendations of the minimum touch sizes are discussed at the moment, touch areas of less than 45 × 45 px might reduce touch usability significantly.
+While future recommendations of the minimum touch sizes are being discussed at the moment, touch areas of less than 45 × 45 px might reduce touch usability significantly.

 ## Contrast